 Whale Echolocation

-Whale echolocation, like the echolocation in other animals such as bats, means sending sounds and waiting for echoes, just like in a sonar.
+Like the echolocation in other animals such as bats, it means sending sounds and waiting for echoes, just like in a sonar.

 Baleen Whales